law society of canada approved

 • What happens if I’m arrested for Over 80 in Peel Region?

-If you are charged with “Over 80” in Mississauga, you’ll likely be released with a court date at the Brampton courthouse.
-Your lawyer will request police disclosure, review breath test procedures, and look for any Charter violations that can lead to dismissal.
+If you are charged with “Over 80”, you’ll likely be released with a court date at the Brampton courthouse.
+Your attorney will request the police disclosure, thoroughly look at the breath test procedures, checking for any Charter violations that can lead to dismissal.

 Yes.
 Under Ontario law, your license is suspended for 90 days immediately under the Administrative Driver’s License Suspension (ADLS) program.
 However, this is separate from the criminal case — if you are later found not guilty, the suspension does not remain on your record.

-• How long does it take to resolve a DUI case in Mississauga?
+• How long does it take to resolve DUI in Mississauga?

-Most cases take 4–8 months from the first court appearance to final resolution.
-However, it is a complex legal process that depends on numerous factors, such as disclosure, court backlog, and whether you proceed to trial or negotiate a withdrawal.
+Usually, it takes 4–8 months from the first court appearance to final resolution.
+However, it’s a very complex legal process.
+The time frame depends on various factors – disclosure, court backlog, and whether you proceed to trial or negotiate a withdrawal.

-• What are the penalties for a first-offence DUI in Mississauga?
+• What are the penalties for a first-offence DUI?

 • How can a Mississauga DUI lawyer help me avoid a conviction?